You will learn

 iotmms Java application is successfully deployed (created), you will need to add data binding and the required authorization for users who should use it.

-The data binding allow the data you are sending from the device to the system to be stored for later access and the authorization will grant the access the data to your user.
+The data binding allow the data you are sending from the device to the system to be stored for later access and the authorization will grant the access to Message Management System to your user.

 Return to the SAP HANA Cloud Platform Cockpit, and in the left navigation bar select Applications > Java Applications.